hapax/hapax.github.io/assets/simple-physics.md

 ## 3. Fermi estimates <a id="sec-3" name="sec-3"></a>

+Our next napkin algorithm, *Fermi estimation*, is particularly strong with hacker spirit.
-A *Fermi estimate* is a guess accurate to the nearest order of magnitude, i.e. rounded to the nearest power of $10$.
+A Fermi estimate is a guess accurate to the nearest order of magnitude, i.e. rounded to the nearest power of $10$.
 So, viewed through this generous lens, there are $10$ planets, $100$ countries, and $10$ billion people on the planet.
-The finer points of planetary science, contemporary geopolitics, and global demographics do not affect these guesses!
+The finer points of planetary science, geopolitics, and demography do not affect these guesses!

 The nearest power of $10$ is actually a subtle concept.
 For instance, is $4$ closer to $1$ or $10$?